arun-kr-reddy/notes/notes/cplusplus.md

   ```

 ### unordered associative
-- unordered associative containers: unsorted hashed data structures that can be quickly searched
+- unsorted hashed data structures that can be quickly searched
 - **unordered map:** similar to map but unsorted, instead organized into buckets based on hash of its key
   ```cpp
   #include <unordered_map>